 - English 32: Survey of American Literature II

 - English 39: Multicultural Literature of the U.S.

 - English 123: Studies in the History of Literary Theory--Literature and Ethics

-- English 125: Feminist Literary Theory & Criticism
+- English 125: Feminist Literary and Cultural Theory

 - “Love, Politics, and Ethics in the Postmodern Feminist Work of bell hooks and Julia Kristeva.”
 Critical Perspectives on bell hooks, ed.
 Maria del Guadalupe Davidson and George Yancy.
 New York: Routledge, 2009.
 186-201.

 - "Before the Beginning: Nabokov and the Rhetoric of the Preface."
 Narrative Beginnings: Theories and Practices, ed.
 Brian Richardson.
 Lincoln, NE: University of Nebraska Press, 2009.
 29-43.

 - "Teaching Lolita in a Course on Ethics and Literature."
 Approaches to Teaching Lolita, ed.
 Zoran Kuzmanovich and Galya Diment.
 New York: Modern Language Association Publications (MLA "Approaches to Teaching World Literature" series), 2008.
 43-48.

 - "Multiculturalisms Past, Present, and Future."
 College English 68 (September 2005): 14-41.